-My work has found applications in advancing healthcare through statistical methodology and machine learning, with contributions to precision medicine in cancer research, cardiovascular health, anthropometry, and public health.
-More recently, I have been collaborating with the AEDI on projects related to asset development, education, and financial inclusion.
-This work focuses on creating opportunities for low-income children and families in the U.S. and worldwide, helping to break cycles of poverty and foster upward economic mobility.
+My research focuses on developing robust, interpretable statistical and machine learning methods—and accessible software that brings them into practice—to address real-world challenges across health, biomedical, public health, and socioeconomic domains.
+I have also collaborated with the AEDI on projects related to asset development, education, and financial inclusion.
+This work seeks to create opportunities for low-income children and families in the United States and around the world, helping to break cycles of poverty and promote upward economic mobility.

 Go Blue!